B23579/Leukemia-data-analysis/README.md

 # Data description
 The leukemia dataset consists of gene expression profiles for 72 patients, 47 of who suffer from ALL and $57$ from AML leukemia type.
 This data comes from the landmark Science paper authored by [Golub and colleagues in 1999](https://hastie.su.domains/CASI_files/DATA/leukemia.html).
 It contains 7128 genes with no missing data.

+## Experimental Procedure
+The following steps were considered:

+* Ordered Dissimilarity Matrix (ODM) was used to assess clustering tendency in the dataset.

+ * We then used the density plot visualization of the bivariate distribution for the first principal components to have a clearer vision of any clustering distribution within the gene expression of the patients.
+SVD is applied to plot samples on the reduced dimensions to visualize a clear separation of samples.

+* The hierarchical clustering was applied using complete, single, average, ward.D, and ward.D2 linkage to find the relationship between individual data points and clusters.
+We look at the highest separation between clusters to identify the appropriate level to cut the dendrogram.
+We obtain a collection of clusters at various levels of the dendrogram cutting point, and we utilize majority voting to choose the appropriate number of clusters.

+* The partition clustering approach (k-means and k-medoids) was employed to find hidden groups within the patients gene expression.
+The average silhouette value for various k values has been applied to determine the appropriate number of clusters.
+The validation of cluster consistency within data clusters was endorsed using the within-cluster variation method known as the gap statistic.

+## Result and Discussion
 ## PCA
 ![fg](./PCA.png)